DerGuru/The-Resonant/New Chapters/Part1/P1-01_Resonance.md

 What did that mean?
 What kind of ritual left someone with only 3% of their original capacity?
 And why was it restricted?

-He copied the archive code to his personal drive—not the official one, but the encrypted thumb drive he kept in his jacket pocket for research that didn't quite fit the official scope of his job.
+He copied the archive code to his personal drive - not the official one, but the encrypted thumb drive he kept in his jacket pocket for research that didn't quite fit the official scope of his job.
 Not that anyone checked.
 Frank barely remembered Jason existed most days.

 The screen saver kicked in: a slowly rotating geometric pattern that the IT department had chosen years ago.
 Jason watched it for a moment, his mind elsewhere.